-There are a lot of hidden gems in Asheville, NC you should definitely know about when you decide to go there.
+There are a lot of hidden gems in Asheville, NC that you should definitely know about when you decide to go there for a visit.

-The summer is hot and humid in the Carolinas and sometimes you just need to get away from the heat, the daily routine, the chores around the house and go up to the mountains.
+The summer is hot and humid in the Carolinas and sometimes you just need to get away from the heat, the daily routine, and the chores around the house, and go up to the mountains.

-Asheville is the perfect place to go for a short or a long weekend.
-No matter how far away you are, it is definitely a great getaway and a must see.
+Asheville is the perfect place to go for a short or long weekend.
+No matter how far away you are, it is definitely a great getaway and a must-see.

-Do you have a RV, Camper or a tent?
+Do you have an RV, Camper, or tent?
 Then pack your stuff and head up to the mountains.

 Here are the best things to do in Asheville, NC if you are traveling with an RV or tent:

 Campground Lake Powhatan in Pisgah National Forest